Federated Cycling (FedCy): Semi-supervised Federated Learning of Surgical Phases: FedCy: Directed cycle consistency using federated semi-supervised learning

 \subsubsection{Supervised Training}

 Due to the complexity of the phase recognition task, unsupervised learning of temporal correspondences may not necessarily yield spatio-temporal representations that are directly useful for phase recognition.
 For example, recurring events such as unexpected bleeding that are not specific to any phase of the procedure may serve as confounding factors during training.
 The objective function of the client $C_L$ is thus designed in a way that it can play the role of a guide for the unsupervised training being done by the other clients.
 To do this, in addition to minimizing the supervised cross-entropy loss, we force representations of different classes to be more distant in the feature space by adding a contrastive loss term on the final objective of this client.
-We hypothesize that propagating this learned knowledge through federated learning will drive the network towards finding more task-specific temporal correspondences from the unlabeled data.
+We hypothesize that the parallel training objectives during each training round - the contrastive loss for supervised training and the TCC loss for unsupervised training - will complement each other.
+Further, we believe that propagating this learned knowledge through federated learning will drive the network towards finding more task-specific temporal correspondences from the unlabeled data.

 Therefore, the client $C_L$ will train a feature extractor $\phi_{L}$ of parameters $\omega_{L}$ and a classifier $\mathcal{H}_{L}$ of parameters $\theta_{L}$ by minimizing a contrastive loss term and a cross-entropy loss term.
 A batch of frames $\mathcal{B} \subset D_{L}$ can be represented as $\mathcal{B} = \{J_1, J_2, \dots, J_P\}$ where $J_i$ contains the frames belonging to class $i$.
 Let $\{X_1, X_2, \dots, X_P\}$ denote the sets of the corresponding extracted feature vectors of $\mathcal{B}$ by $\phi_L$.
 Then, the contrastive loss on $\mathcal{B}$ can be calculated using equation \ref{eq:cont} as follows: